jjtron/six-questions/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## My Notes

-Clone a fresh copy from github.

-Replace the modified Datepicker.js, in this location, . . .
-    /node_modules/date-picker-nextjs/dist/components/Datepicker.js

-with the one found in this location, . . .
-    /documents/Datepicker.js

-immediately after npm install, before first time compile, so that its modifications get cached, or else it is unalterable afterward.

-Then, create a /node_modules/@types/date-picker-nextjs/index.d.ts file.
-Use the terminal.
-The contents of the file should be as follows . . .
-    declare module 'date-picker-nextjs';

 ## Getting Started notes that come with app creation

 First, run the development server: